buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcElectricalDomain/PropertySets/Pset_ProtectiveDeviceOccurrence.md

 # Pset_ProtectiveDeviceOccurrence

-Properties that are applied to an occurrence of a protective device.
+Properties that are applied to an occurrence of a protective device.<!-- end of definition -->